-(a)

-- Definitions.
+- (a) Definitions.
 The following definitions apply in this section: - (1) Overdue tax debt.
-Any part of a tax debt that remains unpaid 90 days or more after the notice of final assessment was mailed to the taxpayer.
-The term does not include a tax debt, however, if the taxpayer entered into an installment agreement for the tax debt under G.S.
-105-237 within 90 days after the notice of final assessment was mailed and has not failed to make any payments due under the installment agreement. - (2) Tax debt.
-The total amount of tax, penalty, and interest due for which a notice of final assessment has been mailed to a taxpayer after the taxpayer no longer has the right to contest the debt.
+Any part of a tax debt that remains unpaid 90 days or more after it becomes collectible under G.S.
+105-241.22.
+The term does not include a tax debt for which the taxpayer entered into an installment agreement for the tax debt under G.S.
+105-237 within 90 days after the tax debt became collectible, if the taxpayer has not failed to make any payments due under the installment agreement. - (2) Tax debt.
+The total amount of tax, penalty, and interest collectible under G.S.
+105-241.22.